learnbin.net nav logo

 A system that is surrounded by a diathermic wall, exists in states of both mechanical and chemical equilibriums and if that system shows no spontaneous change in any property of the system, that system has attained the state of thermal equilibrium.

-Any system that failed to satisfy any of the above three conditions, that system is in a non-equilibrium state.
+Any system that fails to satisfy any of the above three conditions, that system is in a non-equilibrium state.

 Measurement of temperature

 This reference body used to measure temperature quantitatively is called a ‘thermometer’.
-The property that a thermometer has those changes with temperature is known as the ‘thermometric property.’
+The property that a thermometer has that changes with temperature is known as the ‘thermometric property.’

 The thermometer is important to measure the temperature of a system.
-When a thermometer is placed contacting a system that is needed to measure temperature, the thermometer, and the system will be reached thermal equilibrium.
+When a thermometer is placed in contact with a system that is needed to measure temperature, the thermometer, and the system will be reached thermal equilibrium.
 So, the temperatures of both systems will be equal.
 Using the temperature scale in the thermometer, temperature readings can be observed.

 Thermometric properties